jsmootiv/jsmootiv.github.io/_posts/2018-05-14-disable-cashaddress-on-bch-node.md

   - bitcoin cash
   - blockchain
 ---
-Here is a quick little note for those who may be running the Bitcoin ABC upgraded node 0.7 for the hard fork.
+Here is a quick little note for those who may be upgrading [Bitcoin ABC to 0.17 for the hard fork](https://www.bitcoinabc.org/).

 About a week ago we built a container to comply with the Bitcoin Cash hardfork but there was an issue deploying.